National Geographic photos, works of art to be sold at auction

-NEW YORK Historic and contemporary photographs and works of art from the archives of the National Geographic Society are expected to fetch more than $3 million when they are sold for the first time at auction in December, Christie's said on Monday.
+NEW YORK Historic and contemporary photographs and works of art from the archives of the National Geographic Society are expected to fetch more than $3 million (1.8 million pounds) when they are sold for the first time at auction in December, Christie's said on Monday.

 The December 6 sale, on the eve of the 125th anniversary of the society's founding, will include photos from the 1800s to the present, paintings by artists such as Andrew and Newell Convers Wyeth and works of art from the fields of geography, archaeology, wildlife and world cultures.